CTV National News

-The newscast ran for 20 minutes until it was expanded to a half-hour on September 5, 1988.
-Prior to 1992, the newscast ran a perennial second in national news ratings to CBC Television's The National.
-In that year, its ratings jumped significantly after the CBC's unsuccessful renaming of its newscast as Prime Time News.
+The newscast started as a 15-minute program and then ran for 20 minutes from 1963 until it was expanded to a half-hour on September 5, 1988.
+From 1962 to 1992, the newscast ran a perennial second in national news ratings to CBC Television's The National.
+In 1992, its ratings jumped significantly after the CBC's unsuccessful relaunching of its newscast as Prime Time News.
 CTV National News became the top-rated newscast for the first time in its history.

-Local newscasts are never broadcast nationally.
-Stories from local stations that have national importance are taken from the local O&O, and a 'national reporter' re-does the story, often from a location hundreds or even thousands of miles from the location of the story.
+Stories from local stations that have national importance are taken from the local station, and a 'national reporter' re-does the story, often from a location hundreds or even thousands of miles from the location of the story.
 The national reporter always mentions their name and location where they are based at the end of the story, even though that location is often different from the location of the story.

 Until September 1998, CTV National News aired at midnight in the Maritime provinces.
 This was because CTV National News only produced one edition for the entire network, which aired live at 11:00 pm EST. When CTV Atlantic was purchased by Baton Broadcasting in 1997, one of the improvements was for CTV News to produce a second edition of the national newscast that would air in the Atlantic time zone at 11:00 pm.
 CTV National News moved to its new time in September 1998.

 CTV National News is not the same as CTV Evening News, a title that appears in some national ratings reports and is sometimes erroneously associated with the 11:00 p.m. newscast.
 The Evening News is not a single newscast but the national aggregate of CTV O&Os' local 6:00 p.m. newscasts.
 (All networks have their O&Os' local newscasts aggregated for national ratings purposes.)